-Prior to a determination by the Commission of whether there are reasonable grounds to believe that unlawful discrimination has occurred, if the matter is resolved to the mutual satisfaction of the complainant and respondent and to the satisfaction of the Commission's Executive Director or her/his designee, the Executive Director or her/his designee shall have the authority to sign any settlement agreement on behalf of the Commission, together with the parties.
+Prior to a determination by the Commission of whether there are reasonable grounds to believe that unlawful discrimination has occurred, iIf the matter is resolved to the mutual satisfaction of the complainant and respondent as evidenced in a signed written agreement and to the satisfaction of the Commission's Executive Director or her/his designee, the Executive Director or her/his designee shall have the authority to sign any settlement agreement on behalf of the Commission, together with the parties.
 When the Commission agrees in any negotiated settlement not to process that complaint further, the Commission's agreement shall be in consideration for the promises made by the other parties to the agreement.
-The complaint will be dismissed by the Executive Director or her/his designee upon ascertainment that the terms of the agreement have been met.
+TCommission's representative, the complaint will be dismissed by the Executive Director or her/his designee upon ascertainment that the terms of the agreement have been met.